-Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other inappropriate verbal or physical conduct of a sexual nature when made by any member of the school staff to a student, when made by any member of the staff to another staff member, when made by a student to a staff member or when made by any student to another student when:
+Sexual harassment is defined as unwelcome sexual advances, requests for sexual favors, and other inappropriate verbal or physical conduct of a sexual nature when made by any member or non-member of the school staff to a student or non-student, when made by any member or non-member of the staff to another staff member or non-staff member, when made by a student or non-student to a staff member or non-member or when made by any student or non-student to another student or non-student when:

-a.
-Submission to such conduct is made directly or indirectly a term or condition of an individual's employment or education, or when:

-b.
-Submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting that individual, or when:
+- a.
+Submission to such conduct is made directly or indirectly a term or condition of an individual's employment or education, or when: - b.
+Submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting that individual, or when: - c.

-c.
 Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating an intimidating, hostile, or offensive employment or education environment.